 Since Electron 8, stabilization branches are always major version lines, and named against the following template

 8-x-y.
 Prior to that we used minor version lines and named them as

-Older lines will not be supported by GitHub, but other groups can take ownership and backport stability and security fixes on their own.
+Older lines will not be supported by the Electron project, but other groups can take ownership and backport stability and security fixes on their own.
 We discourage this, but recognize that it makes life easier for many app developers.

 Developers want to know which releases are safe to use.
 Even seemingly innocent features can introduce regressions in complex applications.
 At the same time, locking to a fixed version is dangerous because you’re ignoring security patches and bug fixes that may have come out since your version.
 Our goal is to allow the following standard semver ranges in